 One thing I hear couples say time and time again is “Our reception venue comes with a venue coordinator, so we don’t really need a wedding planner”.
 Now I love working with venue coordinators and there is no doubt that they have been a great source of support for weddings I have planned.
 This post is in no way downplaying any of the work they do, however, I do have to say there is a very big difference between the role of a wedding planner and that of a venue coordinator.
 Many couples tend to believe that they are both the same, so in the final part of this 3-part blog series I will be touching on another key difference between the two.
 If you missed the two previous posts you can catch them here and here.

-With a wedding planner like myself, who offers services such as ‘complete planning and design’, I would assist you in planning your wedding from the very start and right through to the day you say “I do”.
+With a wedding planner like myself, who offers services such as ‘full wedding planning and design’, I would assist you in planning your wedding from the very start and right through to the day you say “I do”.
 This means I won’t just focus on tasks related to your chosen venue, but will also assist with budgeting, recommending suppliers, reviewing and negotiating contracts, rehearsals, liaising with all suppliers, devising checklists to keep you on track, provide you with etiquette advice on invitations, and so much more.
 In addition, my services are completely bespoke to each couple, so I’m always ready to go above and beyond what my clients want and need.
 My complete planning service even includes a bonus bridal styling service!

 On the other hand, a venue coordinator would most likely be working to a specific job description and therefore will be less likely to deviate from this.
 A venue coordinator will be responsible for overseeing the elements related to the venue e.g., in-house caterer etc. For this reason, you can’t expect them to review your supplier contracts and negotiate costs on your behalf, provide a wedding day emergency kit, compile and distribute invites, track RSVPs, or even track your budget and send out regular payment reminders so that you’re up to date, financially speaking.